ajsteele/ageless/README.md

 This looks at how risk of death varies with age in high-income countries, using data from the Human Mortality Database.

+### `population.R`

+This calculates the global population based on UN and IHME scenarios under the (rather simplistic!) assumption that we either cure ageing or all death in 2025.
+This requires some pretty large data files, so it downloads them at runtime, rather than them being included in this repository.

 ### `init.R`